 If you are in immediate danger, call 911.
 Help will come to you.

-Speak with a SASS team advocate.
+Speak with a SASS advocate.

 Our Sexual Assault Support Services (SASS) advocates are available to assist survivors 24/7 through our sexual assault hotline.
 Call 1-800-330-0226 or text SASS to 839863.
 Our highly trained and experienced team provides immediate crisis intervention services for survivors of sexual assault, as well as to family members, loved ones, and friends throughout Northern Nevada and Eastern California communities.

-Important Phone Numbers
+Emergency Room Phone Numbers

-Northern Nevada Medical Center Emergency Room
+Northern Nevada Medical Emergency Room

 1-775-356-4040